prashjet/uq4pk/make_plots/README.md

 This directory contains the code for making all figures in [NAME_OF_ARTICLE], except figures 1 and 7.
+The programs assume that they are executed with "make_plots" as working directory.

 This directory is structured as follows: